 The best defense is a good offense.
-When an aggressive prosecutor goes after one of our clients, we will stand up to them and use a tenacious, intelligent and creative approach to find a way to help.
-If you or a loved one is charge with or being investigated for an offense that involves the possession, use, theft or sale of a firearm or other weapon, we would like to take the time to talk to you and find a way to help you.
+When an aggressive prosecutor goes after one of our clients, we will stand up to them and use a tenacious, intelligent, and creative approach to find a way to help.
+If you or a loved is facing charges, or under investigation for an offense that involves the possession, use, theft, or sale of a firearm or other weapon, we would like to take the time to talk to you and find a way to help you.
 Please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation or fill out a Request for Assistance Form and we will promptly contact you.

 Gun Crimes Penalties

 Maybe the most serious charge in Michigan regarding firearms is the charge of felony firearm.
-The Michigan felony firearms statute requires a two-year, mandatory prison sentence for a FIRST offense.
-There is no discretion…two years and not a day less or more.
+The Michigan felony firearms statute requires a two-year mandatory prison sentence for a FIRST offense.
+A judge has no discretion and must impose a two-year prison sentence and not a day less or more.
 A second offense carries a mandatory five years in the Michigan Department of Corrections.
 For the crime of felony firearm, there is not a distinction between guns that are legally or illegally possessed.
-The only issue is whether a gun was possessed during the commission of a felony.
-Many prosecutors broadly and liberally define “possession” and the theory of constructive possession is often used to imprison as many defendants as possible.
-To make matters worse, the sentence for felony firearm must be served consecutive, as opposed to concurrent, to the sentence given for all other charges in a case.
+The only issue is whether the defendant possessed a firearm during the commission of a felony.
+Many prosecutors broadly and liberally define “possession,” and the theory of constructive possession is often used to imprison as many defendants as possible.
+The sentence for felony firearm must be served consecutively, as opposed to concurrently, to the sentence given for all other charges in a case.

-While there are a number of firearm and weapons charges that are prosecuted in Michigan, these are the most common:
+While many firearms and weapons charges are prosecuted in Michigan, these are the most common:

 Carrying a Concealed Weapon (AKA Illegal Possession of a Gun or CCW)

 This offense applies to all types of dangerous weapons and non-hunting knives.
-Guns and all types of firearms are considered per se dangerous weapons.
-Having a gun or weapon that is concealed (not in plain sight) or inside a motor vehicle is a felony in Michigan and is punishable by up to five years in prison if the person does not have concealed weapons permit (CPL).
+Guns and all types of firearms are per se dangerous weapons.
+Having a concealed gun or weapon or a weapon inside a motor vehicle is a felony in Michigan and is punishable by up to five years in prison if the person does not have concealed weapons permit (CPL).
 It is not a defense that a gun is “registered” unless the holder has a permit to carry the firearm.
-Even a gun that is lawfully concealed cannot be taken into certain prohibited zones like schools, church, hospitals, sporting arenas and other places.
+Even lawfully concealed guns are prohibited into certain zones like schools, churches, hospitals, sporting arenas, and other places.
 Having a legally concealed weapon in a prohibited zone is also a crime.

 Illegal Sale, Purchase or Possession of a Firearm by a Felon

-Moreover, it is also illegal for convicted felons to buy, sell, possess, or carry any firearm or weapon for a period of time after their sentence is completed.
-This crime is a felony and carries a penalty of up to five years in prison.
+Moreover, it is also illegal for convicted felons to buy, sell, possess, or carry any firearm or weapon for several years after they complete their sentence.
+Being a felon in possession of a firearm or ammunition is a felony and carries a penalty of up to five years in prison.

-The illegal discharge of a firearm, even one lawfully possessed or carried is a crime in Michigan.
-Illegal discharge is defined as either unsafe or reckless.
-Again, prosecutors have wide and broad discretion in determining what is unsafe.
+The illegal discharge of a firearm, even one lawfully possessed, is a crime in Michigan.
+Illegal discharge is the discharge of a firearm in an unsafe or reckless manner.
+Prosecutors, when deciding whether to charge a suspect, have wide and broad discretion in determining what is unsafe.

-A person who commits an assault with a gun, revolver, pistol, knife, iron bar, club, brass knuckles, or other dangerous weapon.
+Felonious assault is an assault with a gun, revolver, pistol, knife, iron bar, club, brass knuckles, or another type of dangerous weapon.
 An assault does not require an injury or even a touching; it only requires an action that puts another person in fear of an imminent battery.
 Felonious Assault carries a maximum possible sentence of up to four years in prison.

 How We Help You

-When we are retained to represent someone who is either charged with a weapons crime or being investigated for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs and do the necessary legal research to gain every possible advantage for our clients.
+When LEWIS & DICKSTEIN, P.L.L.C. is retained to represent someone who is either charged with a weapons crime or under investigation for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs and do the necessary legal research to gain every possible advantage for our clients.
 Our highest priority is to achieve a dismissal of all charges when possible.
 In those cases where a dismissal is not possible, we work to achieve a highly favorable settlement when desired by the client or fight for an acquittal at trial when appropriate.